 6. A month into the campaign, someone tried to kill Hitler…

-On 20 July, German officer Claus von Stauffenberg placed a bomb in a meeting room of Hitler’s eastern headquarters.
+On 20 July, German officer Claus von Stauffenberg placed a bomb in a meeting room of Hitler’s eastern headquarters (Operation Valkyrie).
 The resulting explosion left the Nazi leader shaken but alive.
 In the aftermath, more than 7,000 suspected collaborators were arrested.